btcpayserver/btcpayserver-doc/docs/Invoices.md

 ## Invoice Statuses

-Table below lists and describes common invoice statuses in BTCPay and suggests common actions.
+Table below lists and describes common invoice statuses in BTCPay Server and suggests common actions.
 Actions are just recommendations.
 It's up to users to define best course of action for their use-case and business.

 | Invoice Status         | Description                                                  | Action        |
 | ---------------------- | ------------------------------------------------------------ | ------------- |